 3. Go to the beach

 Rather than going to British seaside hot spots, aim for the quieter places and don’t wait for the hottest day.
-My boyfriend and I had a lovely trip to Mablethorpe a couple of weeks ago and although there were other people on the beach, it wasn’t anywhere near as busy as its neighbouring destination Skegness.
+I had a lovely trip to Mablethorpe a couple of weeks ago and although there were other people on the beach, it wasn’t anywhere near as busy as its neighbouring destination Skegness.

 4. Picnic in the park